Four (4) Types of “Release”

 Pretrial Services Release: This is normally seen only in felony cases.
 This involves the state’s agency monitoring you to make sure that you behave while you are out of custody and that you appear for all your court dates.
 This is similar to probation in that a surveillance officer could show up at your house at any time.
 If you are consuming alcohol, or have engaged in any illegal activities, they can inform the judge and have your release revoked immediately.
 Sometimes they will require you to wear an ankle monitoring device.

-Contact The Law Offices of David Michael Cantor and speak to an attorney about the Four Types of Release, including bond release.
+Contact DM Cantor and speak to an attorney about the Four Types of Release, including bond release.